samscmp/ps-color/README.md

 ## Installation

 Color is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/Color) and can be installed through PowerShellGet.
+PowerShell 6 or later is required.
 To do so, run the following Cmdlet on PowerShell:

 ```powershell
 Install-Module -Name Color -AllowClobber